vladgurgov/ai-challenge/README.md

 - 📱 Responsive design
 - 🎨 Beautiful gradient UI with smooth animations
 - 📋 **Automatic JSON detection and formatting** - JSON responses are automatically detected, syntax-highlighted, and displayed with a copy button
+- 🎯 **Plan Mode** - Activate by typing "Plan mode" to have the AI gather requirements through conversation and automatically produce a comprehensive final document

 ## Tech Stack